From Loops to Pipelines: Designing Declarative Data Flows in JavaScript

 .map(getName);

-Now, the logic is not only readable but also modular.
 Each function expresses a single idea and can be tested independently.

 As pipelines grow, composition keeps them manageable: